-More importantly, the pizza it produces is as good as they get.
+More importantly, the homemade pizza it produces is as good as it gets.

 Let’s take a closer look.

-Key to the Napoli's excellent performance is its cordierite pizza stone.
+Inside the oven, the Napoli boasts a beautiful cordierite pizza stone.
 We love to see this included in a home oven.
-Cordierite is far more durable than materials like ceramic, and is known for withstanding very high temperatures (source) without breaking, all while retaining heat to cook the base of your pizza.
+Cordierite is far more durable than ceramic, and is known for withstanding very high temperatures (source) without breaking.
+It does this all while retaining heat to cook the base of your pizza.

-In isolation cordierite stones can be really expensive, so to have one included with the Napoli Pizza Oven is a big win.
+When bought on their own, cordierite stones can be expensive.
+To have one included with the Napoli Pizza Oven is a big win.
 Other ovens tend to include cheaper and less reliable materials, like ceramic, with the bulk of what you pay going towards the shell of the oven.

 This use of cordierite comes to the fore when examining the power performance of the Napoli.
-Unlike other types of stone material, cordierite is built to stand up to extremely high temperatures, and can cope with heat up to about 880°F. So the oven is built well to stand up to exposures to these heat levels.
+Unlike other types of stone material, cordierite is built to stand up to extremely high temperatures, and can cope with heat up to about 880°F. So the oven is well built to stand up to exposures to these heat levels.

 The oven’s durable build helps it maintain good cooking temperatures consistently.
 Cooking at about 450°F for pizza, we didn’t observe any significant temperature fluctuations.
 A lot of ovens or grills are let down by poor temperature retention due to poor material build, so I”m pleased to say that this doesn’t suffer anything like this.